 Broiled salmon is a classic, sure.
 But what about Tandoori broiled salmon?
 Now that’s a game-changer!
 Tandoori is a cooking method that originated in Persia, which uses a clay oven to cook the meat.
 Even though you will likely have to skip the clay oven, the traditional Tandoori marinade and your broiler will do the trick!
 This unique dish will make you shine at any dinner party.

 The ingredients are simple yet distinctive.
 You will need Tandoori seasonings to create your marinade.
-These are garam masala, red chili powder, turmeric, oil, lemon juice, grated ginger, garlic powder, and salt.
+These are garam masala, red chili powder, ground turmeric, oil, lemon juice, ginger paste, garlic paste, oil, and salt.
 Then, you will need a boneless and skinless salmon fillet.
 Make sure to pat dry the salmon before letting it marinate for 20 minutes.
-Broil for 10 minutes and call it a day!
+Broil for 8-10 minutes and call it a day!

 What is your favorite unique way to cook salmon?